Manage cloud origin access

 To create and use access keys for authentication with your cloud provider, you need your cloud provider credentials and properties.

-We currently support cloud origin authentication with Amazon Web Services (AWS) and Google Cloud Storage (GCS) in interoperability mode.
+We currently support cloud origin authentication with Amazon Web Services (AWS), Google Cloud Storage (GCS) in interoperability mode, and Akamai Object Storage.

 Get properties to link your access key to them: